Andley/BG4E/IBG4E/HW1-Key.md

 	- God's children anticipate and imitate Jesus (vv.
 2–3)
 	- God's children differ from selfish self-serving people (vv.
 4–5)
 	- God's children differ from those who persist in wrongdoing (v.
 6)

+出處：Bateman IV, Herbert W. _John’s Letters: An Exegetical Guide for Preaching and Teaching_.
+Big Greek Ideas.
+Grand Rapids, MI.: Kregel Academic, 2018.

+## 大綱 #3 (Outline #3)

+- The Confidence of God's Children (2:28–29)
+- The Identity and Purity of God's Children (3:1–3)
+- God's Children and the Children of the Devil (3:4–10)

+出處：Gary M. Burge, *Letters of John*, The NIV Application Commentary (Grand Rapids, MI: Zondervan Publishing House, 1996).